rsh2/brm-buddy/README.md

    ```
    > **Note:** If you updated the port in settings.py, then use that port number instead of `9876` in the URL above.
 2. **Use the web interface to:**
-   - Enter an opcode, flag, and Flist.
+   - Select a domain and task, or enter an opcode, flag, and Flist manually.
    - Click "Run Opcode" to execute and view results.
    - Click on any highlighted POID in the output to drill down into object details (opens in a modal).